 For Prelude, they made decisions that put every penny on the screen for the donors and fans to see.
-But with the feature film, Alec had hundreds of thousands of dollars.
+But Alec had hundreds of thousands of dollars for a feature film.
 However, he wanted to film something for a fraction of the necessary cost and effort.
 Alec hoped the scene would motivate people to donate two million dollars.
 Chris tried to tell him that it wouldn’t work that way and he ended up leaving afterwards.
-Chris described subsequent contact with Alec as ‘heated’.
+Chris described later contact with Alec as ‘heated’.

 The Financial Report

 Nick brings up the financial report.
 Chris was glad he had left before then but wishes he had left even sooner.
-Chris lists all of the ways he could have done things differently, including pushing harder to make Alec see what he was doing.
+Chris lists all of the ways he could have done things differently.
+This included pushing harder to make Alec see what he was doing.
 He knows, though, that if he had dug in his heels and pushed harder, Alec would have only put up even more resistance.

-Nick confirms it’s at this point that Alec’s rhetoric turned negative towards him and anyone that criticized or questioned his efforts.
-Nick admires Alec’s passion, but Alec seems to have believed himself to be above the rules.
-Nick talks about the donors who have been kicked and banned from their group for doing nothing more than questioning or even being a part of another group.
+Nick confirms this is when Alec’s rhetoric turned negative towards him and anyone criticizing or questioning his efforts.
+However, Nick admires Alec’s passion, but Alec seems to have believed himself to be above the rules.
+Nick mentions the donors who were kicked and banned from their group.
+Because this was for doing nothing more than questioning or even being a part of another group.
 The annual reports are not audited financial reports.
 Chris wants to see an audit and wants to see an independent accountant go over the books and see where all of the money went.
 Nick talks about STC and how their books were audited in order to get their 501(c)(3) status.

 Star Trek Continues

-Chris talks about Star Trek Continues and his relationship with Vic.
-He had met Vic through Alec.
+Chris talks about Star Trek Continues.
+He met Vic through Alec.
 When they had their falling out, Chris trusted Alec.
 When he left Axanar, he contacted Vic and asked what had happened.
 Vic merely didn’t want to work with Alec anymore.
-After that, he met the rest of the crew and immediately found them to be warm and loving.
+After that, Chris met the rest of the crew and immediately found them to be warm and loving.
 They truly were a fan film.
 They were a family and any time they get together is like a reunion.
-Chris talks about his experiences with them.
-It was a completely different situation from the one he had just left.
+Chris says it was a completely different situation from Axanar.
 He says it was hard to be silent for so long and he still has to keep some things to himself because of the lawsuit.
-But he is just explaining the facts as he knows them.
+But he just explains the facts as he knows them.
 If he’s pushed, they will come out.

 Robert Meyer Burnett

 Nick asks about the relationship he had with Rob Burnett.
 Alec comes between people and makes them choose sides.
 Chris still likes Rob and will be with him at SDCC in a few weeks to do Starship smackdown.
-Chris is looking forward to the time when it all blows over and they can be close again.
-They currently disagree when it comes to Alec.
+Chris is looking forward to when it all blows over and they can be close again.
+They currently disagree about Alec.
 He uses a Zoolander example to describe their relationship.

 Nick tries to understand Axanar’s failure to admit where they had gone wrong.
 They don’t have seem to have any sense of responsibility for what they did wrong.
 He shares a story of messing up at work, yet Axanar continues to antagonize people over social media.
 Chris says that it illustrates their lack of understanding of the professional aspects that have made the fan film guidelines a necessity.
 When the reality of what the situation is and not what one wishes it to be eludes a person, especially as it pertains to others in a social community, then, the only response is to be draconian in response.
 Nick states that people don’t automatically have cachet or respect.
 Dues have to be paid, success and respect has to be earned.